jescalan/listplayer/README.md

 ### Installation

-You can grab the source (or minified) directly from the `dist` folder and inlude it in your page if you want.
+You can grab the source (or minified) directly from [the latest release](https://github.com/jescalan/listplayer/releases) and inlude it in your page if you want.
 You can also install it through npm with `npm install listplayer -S`.

 ### Usage